isabella232/netappfiles-python-smb-sdk-sample/README.md

 # What is example.py doing?

 This sample is dedicated to demonstrate how to deploy a Volume in Azure NetApp Files that uses SMB protocol, similar to other ANF SDK examples, the authentication method is based on a service principal, this project then will ask for the Active Directory user password and after validating that it is not null, it will create a single volume with a single capacity pool using standard service level tier and finally the SMB Volume.
+It also implements a function to test if the subnet exists before start creating any resources, called `resource_exists`.

 There is a section in the code dedicated to remove created resources, by default this script will not remove all created resources, this behavior is controlled by a variable called `SHOULD_CLEANUP`, if you want cleanup right after the creation operations, just set it to `True`.
 For a more advanced python example, please see the first item in the references section of this document.